 Source: Banking on Climate Change Fossil Fuel Finance Report 2020.

-of financing into fossil fuels in the four years since the Paris Agreement was adopted.
+According to the 2020 Banking Climate Change report, global banks have funnelled of financing into fossil fuels in the four years since the Paris Agreement was adopted.

 Total financing for fossil fuels (US\$bn)